andrekovac/typescript-minimal-example/README.md

 ## Run

-1. Install the typescript dependency by running `yarn` in this folder
+1. Install the typescript dependency by running `npm install` in this folder
-2. Run `yarn build` to compile the typescript file to javascript
+2. Run `npm run build` to compile the typescript file to javascript
 3. Run `node index.js` to run the compiled application

 ## What?